etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

        "active":true
     }

 Note that list/one-to-many properties are not converted.
 So for example, when an invoice is converted to JSON then its invoice lines won't be present in the JSON string.
-The invoicelines can be retrieved with a separate JSON request.
+The invoice lines can be retrieved with a separate JSON request.

-Here you can find an example of the Country object (with id 100) converted to
+Here you can find an example of the Country object (with id 100) converted to JSON:
-JSON: